cyicoding/appointment/README.md

 - Maven
 - Junit
 - Docker
-# How To Build And Run
+# How to Build and Run
 ## Step1
   Download the project to your local machine.
 ## Step2